Serkankizilirmak/Serkankizilirmak/README.md

 # Hi, I'm Serkan 👋

-I'm a a **Senior Data Scientist** with 3 years of experience specializing in Monitoring & Evaluation within the humanitarian sector.
+I'm a **Senior Data Scientist** with 3 years of experience specializing in Monitoring & Evaluation within the humanitarian sector.

 Proven ability to research, design, and implement innovative M&E frameworks integrating Machine